 A second set of explanatory variables combines whether a compensation committee member or audit committee member satisfies the SEC's definition of an "audit committee financial expert" with the individual's independence status as described above.
-According to SEC regulations, an audit committee financial expert must be able to understand generally accounting principles accepted and financial statements, assess accounting estimates, accruals, and reserves, understand the preparation, auditing, and analysis of financial statements comparable in complexity to the firm's statements, understand internal controls and procedures, and understand audit committee functions.
+According to SEC regulations, an audit committee financial expert must be able to understand generally accounting principles and financial statements, assess accounting estimates, accruals, and reserves, understand the preparation, auditing, and analysis of financial statements comparable in complexity to the firm's statements, understand internal controls and procedures, and understand audit committee functions.
 Individuals can obtain this knowledge through education, work experience (in public accounting, corporate accounting, as a financial officer, or in preparing, auditing, or evaluating financial statements), or by supervising accounting or finance personnel (SEC 2003).
 I analyzed company proxy statements to determine the background of each compensation committee and audit committee member.
 Based on this analysis, I classify individuals as financial experts if they have past employment experience in finance or accounting, professional certification in accounting, or any other comparable experience or background which results in financial sophistication, including being or having been a CEO or other senior officer with financial oversight responsibilities.
-Consequently, CPAs, senior executives such as CEOs, CFOs, and senior vicepresidents, and managing partners of professional services firms are considered to be financial experts.
-I then combine independence classification with an individual's financial expertise classification to get the following explanatory variables: the percentage of compensation and audit committee members who are independent financial experts, the percentage of compensation and audit committee members who are inside financial experts, and the percentage of compensation and audit committee members who are gray financial experts.
+Consequently, CPAs, executives such as CEOs, CFOs, and senior vicepresidents, and managing partners of professional services firms are considered to be financial experts.
+I then combine independence classification with an individual's financial expertise classification to get the following explanatory variables: the percentage of compensation and audit committee members who are independent financial experts, the percentage of disclosures to reduce reporting transparency.
+Although I am only using a subset of the S&P index, it seems reasonable to conclude that higher scores are an indication of greater transparency concerning executive and director compensation.

-&lt;sup>51 They also calculate an index based only on annual report disclosures.
+51 They also calculate an index based only on annual report disclosures.
 Because sophisticated analysts are likely to consult all three documents when analyzing a firm, I limit my analysis to the composite indices.